 The responsibility of being chair will be shared by the members of the department, generally by the tenured members, although an untenured member may serve as chair.
 Members of the department should also share where appropriate the regular administrative work of the department so that it does not fall upon the chair alone.
 The term of appointment may vary, but usually a chair serves no more than three consecutive years.
 The president reserves authority, under special circumstances, to appoint or to remove a chair of a department.

-The provost and dean of the faculty will annually inform each department chair of the current policies and procedures pertaining to the chair's responsibilities in such matters as hiring, reappointment, tenure and promotion of faculty; budget projections; and the submission of course proposals for approval.
+The provost and dean of the faculty annually informs each department chair of the current policies and procedures pertaining to the chair's responsibilities in such matters as hiring, reappointment, tenure, and promotion of faculty; budget projections; and the submission of course proposals for approval.

-The duties of department chairs specifically include, but are not limited to:
+The duties of department chairs specifically include, but are not limited to the following:

-Discussing procedures for reappointment and tenure with non-tenured department members, and for tenure with newly reappointed members;
+Discussing procedures for reappointment and tenure with department members on the tenure track, and for tenure with newly reappointed members;

-Adhering to the schedule and procedure for tenure and promotion reviews;
+Adhering to the schedule and procedures for reappointment, tenure, and promotion reviews;

-Discussing with tenure candidates the sum and substance of the department’s tenure recommendation;
+Discussing with tenure candidates a redacted version of the department’s tenure recommendation;

-Discussing with departmental applicants their proposals for Trustee-Faculty Fellowships, Miner D. Crary Fellowships, and Wilson Fellowships;
+Discussing with departmental applicants their proposals for tenure-track sabbatical fellowships;

 Managing departmental reviews, in consultation and coordination with the provost and dean of the faculty’s office; preparing the departmental self-study, and consulting with the visiting review committee;